 Loan funds will be sent to your school by your lender.
 Loans can be disbursed in two equal disbursements/installments, (half of the total amount each semester) or in one disbursement for the total amount.
 Loan funds must first be used to pay for the student's tuition, fees, room and board and other school charges.

 Your lender may transfer your loan funds to your school by electronic fund transfer (EFT).
 This method does not require you to sign a (paper) check and your loan funds will automatically be applied to your student account (at your school).
-If you have questions regarding aid received (on your account) or your school bill, you may view account transactions on MaineStreet and/or call the UMFK Business Office at (207) 834-7552 or the UMFK OneStop at: (207) 834-8650.
+If you have questions regarding aid received (on your account) or your school bill, you may view account transactions on MaineStreet and/or call the UMFK Business Office at (207) 834-8650 or (207) 834-7605.

 If the lender sends your loan disbursement by check, the UMFK Business Office will notify the student borrower for endorsement.
 The borrower will be instructed to return the signed check to the UMFK Business Office.